 At the college level, RFID has an infinite number of uses that extend well beyond safety.
 The tagging and tracking of lab equipment, the checking out of audio and visual equipment to students in the media department, monitoring the lifecycle of various types of hardware - are all functions that can be handled by RFID technology in educational environments.

-You’d be hard-pressed to identify an industry that couldn’t benefit from some form of RFID application.
+You’d be hard-pressed to identify an industry that couldn’t benefit from some form of RFID contactless technology application.
 Here at EnaSys, we’ve used our RFID software to track equipment in data centers, weapons in military armories, life vests on major airlines, medications in pharmacies, files in government offices, and have even used it to locate products by drone in hard to reach spots in warehouses.
 Recently, we even helped a major sports manufacturer develop an RFID label initiative for the shipping of their products.

 The efficiency that comes with implementing an RFID system cannot be overstated.
 There’s a reason why the military and countless highly successful corporations have been utilizing the technology for decades - it’s a proven method of reducing costs and increasing productivity.